wiloon/blog/content/post/archive-0/2011-07-13-ubuntu-10-10-apache2-2-tomcat7-mod_jk.md

 &#8212;

-Note: replace "xxx&#8221; with your app name/path in tomcat
+Note: replace "xxx" with your app name/path in tomcat

 3. create workers file